hugodasilvadasilva/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-To try to answer this question the code below identified which is the weekday of each sample.
-Then, it classified the weekdays into **weekend** or **weekday**.
+To try to answer this question the code below identifies which is the weekday of each sample.
+Then, it classified the days of the week into **weekend** or **weekday**.
 Next, it finds the mean number of steps by each 5-minutes interval across all days to finally plot all these data into one line graph.